 Myths Around Men Experiencing Abuse

 Talking about abuse and domestic violence can be a difficult task for anyone.
-It can be painful, confusing and make you feel ashamed, inadequate and isolated.
+It can be painful, confusing and make you feel ashamed, inadequate, and isolated.
+However, it can be incredibly challenging for men due to stereotypes, fear, misinformation, and societal pressures that men experience.
+These myths around men experiencing abuse can affect many different parts of their journey to a safer place.

-We know that while domestic violence does not discriminate when it comes to gender, men seem to not report abuse in the same way women do.
-In fact, many men remain silent because they think there’s no point in reporting the abuse because no one will ever believe them.
+We know that domestic violence does not discriminate when it comes to gender.
+But, men seem not to report abuse in the same way women do.
+In fact, many men remain silent because they think there’s no point in reporting the abuse.
+They think no one will ever believe them.

 - Myth #1: The world tells us that men can’t be victims of abuse.